Skip navigation

 Exposure to advertising and marketing significantly impacts whether or not someone will use a specific product.
 Since the 1950’s and continuing today, tobacco companies have advertised more heavily (especially with menthol products) in predominantly Black neighborhoods.
 The industry has used price promotions and discounts, and supported cultural events, such as using Black models or hip-hop icons.13,14 The tobacco industry also funds some Black spokespeople and events that perpetuate inaccurate information and raise fears about proposals to end the sale of menthol cigarettes.15

-The American Heart Association featured this powerful spoken-word piece created by Ryon Everidge, titled How Long Will You Target Me?
+The American Heart Association created this video featuring this powerful spoken-word piece by Ryon Everidge, titled How Long Will You Target Me?

 In June 2023, the U.S. Conference of Mayors unanimously passed a resolution supporting ending the sale of menthol cigarettes and other flavored products.
 The Conference of Mayors continues to raise awareness about how these harmful products adversely affect Black communities across the country.